ronrothjr/The-Spiral-of-Becoming/README.md

 A slack thread produces nothing - no music, no fabric, no structure.
 An over-tightened thread snaps.
 But a thread held at appropriate tension between opposing points becomes **generative** - it can vibrate with music, support weaving, create patterns, hold weight.

-Each thread in the Spiral represents a fundamental tension that runs through human experience - pulled between two or more truths that seem opposite but are actually partners:
+Each thread represents a fundamental tension that runs through human experience - pulled between two or more truths that seem opposite but are actually partners:
 - Presence stretches between **Being Here** and **Being Elsewhere**
 - Consent stretches between **Agency** and **Surrender**
 - Memory stretches between **Holding On** and **Letting Go**